verhagen/vagrant-nginx/README.md

 		default                   poweroff (virtualbox)

 		The VM is powered off.
 To restart the VM, simply run `vagrant up`
+		$

-	The guest system is now stopped.
-See also VirualBox.
+	The guest system is now stopped, see also VirualBox.
 To start it again use `vagrant up` again.

 - Remove the CentOS system completely form VirtualBox